HiConfiT/hiconfit-core/README.md

 Documentation: https://hiconfit.manleviet.info

-*If our implementations are utilized in your research, kindly cite the corresponding papers listed in the [References].*
+*If our implementations are utilized in your research, kindly cite the corresponding papers listed in the [References](#references).*

 ## Table of Contents